shiya/2-day-view-and-data-workshop/day-1/README.md

  - The technology we'll use for today's workshop.
 It's incredibly easy to set up, deploy and run.
 Node.js is very suitable for apps without a great deal of logic, backward compatibility to very old systems or heavy computing, and is great for developing apps based on JSON or REST APIs since JavaScript is JSON-native(chicken and egg).

 ## REpresentation State Transfer (REST) APIs
-- REST APIs are a protocol that specifies how to send and receive HTTP requests and responses
+- REST is a protocol that specifies how to send and receive HTTP requests and responses
 - Most Web services exist in the form of REST APIs
 - Exists in 4 main types, there are more, but these cover most scenarios
   - GET: Read